Mount of Beatitudes - Jesus Most Famous Teaching

 10 ‘Your kingdom come.
 Your will be done, On earth as it is in heaven.

 We are to invite God to take control of our personal lives, freely giving Him our time and resources.
+This means that there will be interruptions to our plans for the day.

 11 ‘Give us this day our daily bread.

-The Greek Church Father, Chrysostom, explains the epioúsion árton as that bread which is needed for our daily support of life.
+The Greek Church Father, Chrysostom, explains the epioúsion as that bread which is needed for our daily support of life.
 It is that bread which is needful to the ousía, substance, of our being, that will sustain us.

 We are to freely ask God to provide all that we need to do the things He is leading us to do, for our personal needs as well as the resources to help others.